-As before, choosing the value for the artificial magnetic dissipation constant α_B is a compromise between reducing the noise in the magnetic field components (as well as reducing div(B)) and preventing sharp features from smearing out due to the effect of the dissipation.
-Figure 8 shows a summary of the results of the individual shock-tube tests computed with different values for the artificial magnetic dissipation.
-As expected, using larger values reduces the error in $\operatorname{div}(B)$ significantly.
-Similar to before, using larger values also generally results in an increase of the discrepancy between the SPH MHD implementation and the true solution, again usually to even larger values than in the standard run.
+As before, choosing the value for the artificial magnetic dissipation constant α_B is a compromise between reducing the noise in the magnetic field components (as well as reducing $\operatorname{div}(B)$) and preventing sharp features from smearing out due to the effect of the dissipation.
+The right two panels of Figure 7 show a summary of the results of the individual shock-tube tests computed with different values for the artificial magnetic dissipation.
+As expected, using larger values reduces the error in $\operatorname{div}(\vec{B})$ significantly.
+Similar to before, using larger values also generally results in an increase of the discrepancy between the SPH MHD implementation and the true solution, again usually to even larger values than in the basic SPH-MHD run.
 As before, especially the shock-tube test 4B and 4C show strong deviations due to smearing of sharp features.
 Note that here less non-monotonic behavior is visible (except for test 4B).
 The main reason is that dissipation is a continuous process, so resonances between dissipation and the magnetic waves cannot be very pronounced.
-Taking all tests into account, a good choice for α_B seems to be around 0.1.
+As before, it is difficult to infer the best choice of parameter for all the tests.
+Again, once ignoring 4B, a compromise for choosing α_B seems to be between 0.02 and 0.1.
+Choosing α_B close to the upper value of 0.1 might lead to a significant reduction in $\operatorname{div}(\vec{B})$ without to strong signature from smearing out sharp features.
+We will refer to this as the dissipation SPH-MHD implementation in the rest of the paper.